Qovery/documentation/website/docs/using-qovery/configuration/clusters.md

 <Alert type="warning">
 Instance type selection from your Qovery Console has direct consequences on your cloud provider’s bill.
 While Qovery allows you to switch to a different instance type whenever you want, it is your sole responsibility to keep an eye on your infrastructure costs, especially when you want to upsize.

-For more information on the instance types provided by each cloud provider and their associated pricing, see [What are the different instance types available when creating a cluster?][docs.using-qovery.configuration.clusters#what-are-the-different-instance-types-available-when-creating-a-cluster]
+For more information on the instance types provided by each cloud provider and their associated pricing, see [What are the different instance types available when creating a cluster?][docs.using-qovery.configuration.clusters#what-are-the-different-instance-types-available-when-creating-a-cluster].

 Also, before downsizing, you need to ensure that your applications will still have enough resources to run correctly.